lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

 * Inactivity Timer.
-A timer used after receiving a SCHC Fragment to detect when there is an error and there is no possibility to continue an on-going SCHC Fragmented packet transmission.
+A timer used after receiving a SCHC Fragment to detect when there is an error and there is no possibility to continue an on-going fragmented SCHC Packet transmission.

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.

-* L2 Word: this is the minimum subdivision of paylaod data that the L2 will carry.
+* L2 Word: this is the minimum subdivision of payload data that the L2 will carry.
 In most L2 technologies, the L2 Word is an octet.
   In bit-oriented radio technologies, the L2 Word might be a single bit.
   The L2 Word size is assumed to be constant over time for each device.